Mr-Destructive/techstructive-blog/_posts/2021-06-26-Vim-Enhancing-Movement-speed.md

 ![]({{ page.image | relative_url }})
 ## Introduction
 OK!
-Vim and movent are like bread and butter or failed brakes.
+Vim and movement are like bread and butter or failed brakes.
 To become a proficient Vim user, you need to move in Vim very effectively.
 You don't have to think about doing certain things, your fingertips should automatically move without wasting time thinking about it.
 I am sure, it takes time and effort but OH! it is so rewarding in the end.

 ### Why H J K L?
 First things first, unmap arrow keys and make a habit of using h,j,k, and l.
 Yes, this would not make any sense in the initial stage but that will make no sense for not using it later.